iqual-ch/drupal-platform/docs/concepts.md

 ### Vendor packages

-The vendor packages (such as Drupal core, iqual modules or contributed modules) are locked to specific versions using composer in the project repository.
+The vendor packages (such as Drupal core, iqual modules or contributed modules) are locked to specific versions using Composer in the project repository.
 The code of the packages is however located in a package repository and tracked in separate code repositories.
-The code is then downloaded during an installation of Drupal.
+The code is then downloaded during an installation of Drupal (i.e. `ddev composer install`).

 ### Database & public assets